JulianLeonBaroi/Tetris-Electronika-60-24/README.md

      His work: <a href></a>
 </p>
 <p>
+  <h2> Credits </h2>
   Tetris ® & © 1985~2024 Tetris Holding. <br>
   Tetris logos, Tetris theme song and Tetriminos are trademarks of Tetris Holding. <br>
   The Tetris trade dress is owned by Tetris Holding.
 Licensed to The Tetris Company. <br>
   Tetris Game Design by Alexey Pajitnov. <br>
   Tetris Logo Design by Roger Dean. <br>
   All Rights Reserved. <br>
   All other trademarks are the property of their respective owners.
 </p>
 <p>
   <h2> Conclusion </h2>